Enter your keyword search below

 In recent years, broadcasters and network owners have become very aggressive, demanding increasingly larger payments for carriage of their “must see” network shows and their family of networks when historically most channels were available at much lower costs to consumers and the cable TV provider.

 Broadcast TV stations distribute their signals over the air, using free spectrum granted to them by the federal government.
 In effect, taxpayers are subsidizing the distribution of broadcast, or “network-affiliated,” TV signals.
 These same broadcast TV stations are then allowed by the government to charge cable and satellite companies for their signals — and if we (the cable operator) don’t agree to pay, broadcasters will drop their channels from your lineup, thereby adversely impacting our customers.
-Historically, these fees were made available to RCN at low cost or no cost.
+Historically, these fees were made available to us at low cost or no cost.
 This is no longer the case — cable TV operators are forced to pay rapidly escalating fees demanded by the broadcast TV network owners.

-Visit the websites below and find out how to write your Congressman or Senator and let them know your feelings.
+Visit the websites below and find out how to write to your Congressman or Senator and let them know your feelings.
 They put these regulations into effect and only they can change them.

 Over the past 65 years, Cable TV has gone through a series of transitions, technologically and legally: